kym6464/claude-code-tools/README.md

 # claude-code-tools

-This repo contains tools that I wish were built in to [Claude Code](https://claude.ai/code)
+A bash wrapper for [claude-code-log](https://github.com/daaain/claude-code-log) that auto-detects your current Claude Code project directory.

 ## Features

-Auto-detects your current Claude Code project directory and launches the TUI from [daaain/claude-code-log](https://github.com/daaain/claude-code-log)

-This simple wrapper:
+A simple bash function that:

 - Detects the git root directory of your current project
 - Converts it to Claude Code's project naming convention (`/path/to/project` → `~/.claude/projects/-path-to-project`)
 - Launches `claude-code-log --tui` with the correct project directory

-> All session browsing, exporting, and management functionality is provided by claude-code-log
+- Falls back to launching without project directory (the default behavior) if anything goes wrong

 ## Demo